gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 1. **disable all rules** that **Putout** can find right now and
 2. **enable** a single rule.

-## Using putout from a program: The API
+## Fixing a program with putout from a program: The API

 Putout supports dynamic loading of plugins from `node_modules`.